Snapchat: How To Edit Photos & Videos from Your Camera Roll

 Go to the Snapchat Camera view (if you’re not there already).

-Tap on the “two phones overlapping” icon at the bottom center of the camera view to open the Memories section of Snapchat.
+Tap on the “two phones overlapping” icon beside the camera button to open the Memories section of Snapchat.

 Tap the Camera Roll tab.